ofbodur/Kimberlite-magmatism-fed-by-upwelling-above-mobile-basal-mantle-structures/README.md

 3. "Distance-to-Hot-Map.sh" allows users to create maps of distance to hot structures in tomographic models or distance to RHA field in geodynamic models Cases1-4.
 User can recreate Extended Data Figure 3a and Extended Data Figure 3 (left column).
 In its current version, it takes SEMUCB-WM1 tomographic model filtered to maximum spherical harmonic degree 12 (l_max_=12), calculates and maps the angular distance away from the contour dVs=-0.1% towards positive (colder) regions.

-4. Statistical analysis folder
+4. "Statistical-Analysis" allows users to apply the Kolmogorov-Smirnov statistical test on Mantle flow cases (Cases1-4) and seismic tomographic model cross-sections at depth.
+It calculates distance to hot structures, compares it with random points spread on constrainted regions (cratons in our case) and applies K-S statistical tests to determine its uniqueness or non-randomness which is presented as success rate(%).

-5. Radial Heat Advection folder
+5. "ParaView" folder includes a state file "Case1-Radial-Heat-Advection-Simplified.pvsm" located in the subfolder "State-File" that can uploads broad mantle upwellings, slabs, reconsturcted cratons, plate boundaries and kimberlite eruptions shown as columns and sampled with a buffer of 10 Myr before/after eruption age shown at eveyr 20 Myr since 200 Ma (million years ago).

-Please send me email of your questions or requests regarding this repository at ofbodur@gmail.com (permanent email adrress).
+Please send me email of your questions or requests regarding this repository at omer@uow.edu.au (temporary) or ofbodur@gmail.com (permanent email adrress).